zenorocha/wedocs/auth/index.md

 # Auth

-###### Allow users to authenticate using passwords, popular federated identity providers like Google, Facebook, and Twitter, and more using *WeDeploy™ Auth*.
+###### Allow users to authenticate using passwords, popular federated identity providers like Google, Facebook, Twitter, and more using *WeDeploy™ Auth*.

 <!-- <article id="install-dependencies"> -->